ctb/titus-blog/src/2018-communicating-outside-consortia.md

 open source communities are both distributed and asynchronous, they really seem to excel at information sharing in useful ways.

-(See Max Ogden's excellent doc about [how to run an async team](https://github.com/maxogden/async-team) if you're interesed in some of the lowdown here.)
+(See Max Ogden's excellent doc about [how to run an async team](https://github.com/maxogden/async-team) if you're interested in some of the lowdown here.)

 I am hoping to use
 [my coordination position within the #CommonsPilot](http://ivory.idyll.org/blog/2017-commonspilot-kickoff.html)